Skip to main content

 An AI Acceptable Use Policy exists to:

-- Clarify expectations for student use of AI agents
+• Clarify expectations for student use of AI assistants

 A well-designed AUP does not seek to ban AI, but to define its role as a learning support tool rather than a replacement for student thinking.